 - 1.5 c Fresh or Frozen Blackberries

-- 1 c Red Wine Vinegar enough to cover berries
+- 1.5 c Red or White Wine Vinegar (enough to cover berries)

 Last I started thinking about dinner and made Blackberry BBQ Sauce which I used on a barbecued pork tenderloin.
 Tangy and sweet, this is a nice, thick, sticky sauce that would be great on ribs too and even grilled chicken.
 I left out the spice to make it kid-friendly but I think a healthy dose of chili paste or chili flakes would be great if you like your sauce spicy.

 I hope you get a chance to get out and pick blackberries and if you make one of these recipes I'd love to know how it goes!
 Comment below or #wckitchengarden on Instagram (Link in my side bar to IG and FB or sign up to get the recipes right to your inbox!)

 Leave a Reply